Yellow chamomile (Anthemis tinctoria) Gele kamille, (NL)

 Step 3: Dyeing

-Put the chamomile in a cheesecloth bag and place it in your dye pot with 3-5 liters of water.
+Put the chamomile in a cheesecloth bag and place it in your dye pot with 3-5 litres of water.

 Bring the dye bath to boiling point and let it simmer for an hour.